-The Dubai Duty Free Irish Derby Weekend is a three-day festival on the 26th, 27th and 28th June, is three days of top quality racing showcasing the best that Ireland has to offer.
+The Dubai Duty Free Irish Derby Weekend is three days of top quality racing showcasing the best that Ireland has to offer.

 The Irish Derby is the third and most important Irish Classic and Group 1 of the Flat season.
 Run over a distance of one mile and four furlongs at the Curragh, it is open to three-year-old colts and fillies.
 Many horses which have previously contested the 2,000 Guineas in Ireland, England and France and the English and French Derbies traditionally come to the Curragh for the Irish Derby.

 The ﬁrst running of the Irish Derby took place in 1866 and was won by the English raider Selim who struck for trainer Tom Cliff after accounting for just two rivals.
 Cliff supplied the winner again the following year and to date English raiders have enjoyed 53 victories in the race.
 From 1866 until 1871 the Irish Derby was run over a mile and three quarters before reverting to its present distance.
 The ﬁrst horse to complete the Epsom-Irish Derby double was Orby – the ﬁrst Irish-trained winner of the Epsom race – in 1907.
 After its prizemoney was substantially increased in 1962 (when it was ﬁrst run as the Irish Sweeps Derby), the race began to attract stronger ﬁelds and in 1964 Santa Claus became the second dual Derby winner.
 Thus far a total of 18 horses have won both the Epsom and Irish Derbys.